Key Takeaways

 Brand-specific personalization

-For the former, marketing and contact teams should collaborate to craft notifications, greetings, etc., to fit their brand’s personality.
+Marketing and contact teams should collaborate to craft notifications, greetings, etc., to fit their brand’s personality.
 Chat icons often feature an introductory message such as “How can I help you?” to let browsers know their questions are welcome.
-This is a place for you to set the tone for the rest of a conversation, and such friendly wording can encourage people to take the next step and type out a message.
+This is a place for you to set the tone for the rest of the conversation, and such friendly wording can encourage people to take the next step and type out a message.

 More broadly, these departments should also develop a general tone of voice for their service agents.
 While there may be some scripted language in customer service interactions, most customers expect human support specialists to act like humans.
 And, since every request or concern is a little different, agents often need to change what they say or how they say it.